Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

-I can't forget the cold nights that you need to make a shower.
+I can't forget the cold nights that you need to take a shower.
 Freezing in your own home.
 The cold was passing through the bones and there was no way to get and stay warm the whole night.

 Now I am enjoying a warm house, which helps me to be more productive and do more.
 I can sit until late working without feeling cold at all and I feel much more comfortable.

 Summer Time at the River in Warsaw

 Finally, the summer in Warsaw is hot but not very hot.
 This is also very important because you can get in the car and go somewhere without a sweat.
 In Cyprus, during the summer you are bored to move from the hot.